Fight Club (1999)

 Tyler Durden: Oxygen gets you high.
 In a catastrophic emergency, you're taking giant panicked breaths.
 Suddenly you become euphoric, docile.
 You accept your fate.
 It's all right here.
 Emergency water landing - 600 miles an hour.
 Blank faces, calm as Hindu cows.

 Narrator: That's, um...
 That's an interesting theory.

-Business woman on plane: Are there a lot of these kinds of accidents?
+Woman on Plane: Are there a lot of these kinds of accidents?

 Narrator: You wouldn't believe.

-Business woman on plane: Which car company do you work for?
+Woman on Plane: Which car company do you work for?